matloff/fastStat/README.md

 down.
 So we risk overfitting.

 In that case, a nonparametric model, such as from ML, may work much better.
 However, keep in mind that ML models can overfit too.
+More on this shortly.

 ## <a name="logit">Lesson LOGIT:  Predictive Modeling -- Logistic</a>

 What about the case in which Y is an indicator variable, say Diabetic (Y = 1) vs. Nondiabetic (Y = 0)?

 Recall that in this setting, &mu;(t) reduces to P(Y = 1 | X = t).
+That
+makes a linear model untenable, as it would produce values outside the [0,1] range for probabilities.[

-As we did in the lesson about on the linear model, again let's start with the classical normal-distribution based model.
+As we did in the lesson on the linear model, again let's start with the classical normal-distribution based model.
 This is known as *Fisher Linear Discriminant Analysis* (LDA).